harshjaat98/Recovery-CI/README.md

 # SkyHawk Recovery CI
-A Free CI to Build PitchBlack Recovery
+A Free CI to Build SkyHawk Recovery

 ## How to Use?
 ### - Fork and Build